bruceravel/demeter/documentation/Artemis/examples/fes2.rst

    :width: 50%
    :align: center

-   FeS2 data plotted with the first four single scattering paths
+   FeS\ :sub:`2` data plotted with the first four single scattering paths

 The first interesting thing to note is that the first peak in the data seems to be entirely explained by the path from the S atom at 2.257